 Hashimoto’s disease is a type of thyroiditis in which your own immune system targets and attempts to destroy your thyroid gland.
 Hashimoto’s works slowly.
 Early stages may be undetectable but it can eventually lead to inflammation, an enlarged thyroid, and hyperthyroidism.
 It is most common in middle-aged females and people with a family history of thyroid disorders.

-A goiter, or goitre in British English, is any enlargement of the thyroid gland, often causing visible swelling in the neck.
+A goiter, or goitre in British English, is an enlargement of the thyroid gland, often causing visible swelling in the neck.
 Goiters can grow to tremendous sizes.
 Worldwide, the most common cause of goiter is iodine deficiency.
 When the thyroid isn’t getting enough, it grows larger in an attempt to capture as much iodine as possible.

-Thyroid cancer is the 8th most common type of cancer in the United States.
+Thyroid cancer is the eighth most common type of cancer in the United States.
 It’s the most common cancer of endocrine system, and rates are rising.
 The good news is that most types of thyroid cancer grow slowly and can be successfully treated if detected early.
 The survival rate for thyroid cancer is usually good.[16, 17]

 The most common traditional treatment of thyroid cancer is surgery, involving either the full or partial removal of the thyroid gland.
 This is usually combined with hormone treatments and radiation therapy.